-MindMed is a clinical stage neuro-pharmaceutical drug development company developing product candidates based on psychedelic substances through rigorous science and clinical trials.
-MindMed's mission is to discover, develop and deploy psychedelic inspired medicines and therapies intended to treat diseases in the areas of psychiatry, neurology, addiction, pain and, potentially, others such as anxiety disorders, substance use disorders and withdrawal, and Adult Attention Deficit Disorder.
-The Company defines its "psychedelic inspired medicines" program to include medicines which have the therapeutic benefits of psychedelics without the hallucinogenic effects.
-The Company defines its therapies program to include other substances with hallucinogenic properties administered in combination with therapy that may be performed in-clinic under the supervision of medical professionals or in a similar therapeutic setting.
-Through MindMed's drug development platform, the Company seeks to demonstrate the safety and efficacy of psychedelic-based medicines for a continuum of mental illnesses and unmet medical needs.
-MindMed has operations in Switzerland, Australia, the United States and Canada.
+The Corporation is a clinical stage neuro-pharmaceutical drug development company developing product candidates based on psychedelic substances through rigorous science and clinical trials.
+The Corporation's mission is to discover, develop and deploy psychedelic inspired medicines and therapies intended to treat diseases in the areas of psychiatry, neurology, addiction, pain and, potentially, others such as anxiety disorders, substance use disorders and withdrawal and Adult Attention Deficit Disorder.
+The Corporation defines its therapies program to include medicines which have the therapeutic benefits of psychedelics without the hallucinogenic effects.
+The Corporation defines its programs to include other substances with hallucinogenic properties, which may be administered in combination with therapy that may be performed in-clinic under the supervision of medical professionals or in a similar therapeutic setting.
+Through The Corporation's drug development platform, the Corporation seeks to demonstrate the safety and efficacy of psychedelic-based medicines for a continuum of medical conditions, disorders and unmet medical needs.
+The Corporation has operations in Switzerland, Australia, the United States and Canada.